YoussifSeliem/YoussifSeliem.github.io/_pages/HackTheBox/Machines/Intuition.md

 {"user_id": 6, "username": "youssif", "role": "user"}|3dd219ed9ef9ae06cd1fc02198c330abc769ee67294c918ff7a85dcd4710e1e4
 {"user_id": 8, "username": "test", "role": "user"}|16265245f0ee972ac081d3ea812f4a36eb48feac79fd4e2d4d3b682c60fcf57b
 I couldn't make use of the cookie in this state, but there's an important note:
-The user_id us 6 and 8 etc..., this makes us wonder who has user_id = 1 (we all think it's admin and it's our goal)
+The user_id is 6 and 8 etc..., this makes us wonder who has user_id = 1 (we all think it's admin and it's our goal)

 after logging in also we found us got forwarded to `report` subdomain
 - report : report bug functionality